How do you know if you’re on track to meet your business goals?

 Use the Split Screen Section for Multi-level Views: (Crucial For Clarity)

 In the image below, we see an example of a quick overview of a single project plan on the bottom part of the screen.
-In this instance we clicked once on the ‘Office Relocation’ project which has the largest delay (or lowest progress %).
-Now we can easily check what are the activities causing this delay – All those marked with the red exclamation mark!
+In this instance we clicked once on the ‘Office Relocation’ project.
+Now we can easily view the activities making up the project, with their actual progress, along with their relationship to dependencies and milestones.

 The visual connection between the two layers is critical for your level of understanding!
 You aren’t going to be able to cram every detail into a bird’s eye view, but you still need it at your fingertips for times where details matter.